Gatwick Airport drone incident: Aviation

 Stewart Wingate, Chief Executive of Gatwick Airport, issued a statement and apology for the disruption.
 Chief Operating Officer Chris Woodroofe added:

 I think what's clear from the last 24 hours is that drones are a UK aviation issue, or even an international aviation issue.
 We have had the police, we have had the military seeking to bring this drone down for the last 24 hours and to date that has not been successful.

-The Civil Aviation Authority announced it considered the event to be an "extraordinary circumstance", and therefore airlines were not obliged to pay any financial compensation to passengers.
+The Civil Aviation Authority announced it considered the event an "extraordinary circumstance", and therefore airlines were not obliged to pay compensation to passengers.
 The British Airline Pilots' Association said:

 We understand that detection and tracking equipment has now been installed around the perimeter of Gatwick and the expectation is that if and when the drones reappear, they will be detected and the airport will close again.
 It is possible that the rogue drones may go undetected around the perimeter or could obstruct the flight paths outside the immediate detection zone.

-Gatwick installed an anti-drone system in November 2019, Heathrow followed suit in January 2020.
+Gatwick installed an anti-drone system in November 2019, followed by Heathrow in January 2020.

 Consumer

-Alex Neill, Which? managing director for home products and services, said:
+Alex Neill, the Which? managing director for home products and services, said:

 This situation will understandably be frustrating for both the airlines and the tens of thousands of passengers travelling to and from Gatwick ahead of Christmas.
 Whilst these extraordinary circumstances unfortunately mean you are not entitled to compensation, you may still be entitled to meals, refreshments, hotel accommodation or transfers.
 You don't have to cancel your tickets though, as depending on the length of the delay, your airline should be providing you with alternative travel options or accommodation.